 Flavor with the traditional sugar and nutmeg to your taste.
 Adding a little wine to the old fashioned curds and whey recipe is optional.

-And if you're wondering, a tuffet is simply a small hassock or footstool completely covered in fabric.
+Have fun trying this historical dessert that dates from the Medieval Era.
+And if you're wondering, a "tuffet" is simply a small hassock or footstool completely covered in fabric.

 Oh!
 And watch out for the spider!